-The Rev. Jonathan Chapman graduated from Candler School of Theology, Emory University, in May 2010.
-At Candler, he was active with the Office of Worship, and was awarded the Hoyt Hickman Award for Outstanding Liturgical Scholarship.
+The Rev. Dr. Jonathan Chapman graduated from Candler School of Theology, Emory University, in May 2019 with his Doctor of Ministry in Biblical Witness and Proclamation.
+His capstone work, The Year of Mark, received the People’s Choice Award among his cohort.
+While at Candler for his Master of Divinity (May, 2010), he was active with the Office of Worship, and was awarded the Hoyt Hickman Award for Outstanding Liturgical Scholarship.
 Jonathan is a 2007 Congregational Fellow and 2006 Undergraduate Fellow with The Fund for Theological Education.
 He graduated from Elon University in 2007 with a degree in Religious Studies.
 At Elon, he was selected as a Leadership Fellow and was awarded the W. L. Monroe Christian Education and Personality Award in the 2007.
 While at Elon he joined Elon Community Church, United Church of Christ, the congregation in which he was ordained.

 Jonathan joined Westfield in October of 2012 and was officially installed as Pastor and Teacher in May of 2013, presiding over its revitalization.

 He was selected to be a part of the Next Generation Leadership Initiative, a program sponsored by the Pension Boards of the United Church of Christ that works with young clergy committed to parish ministry through a decade-long relationship.
-Rev. Chapman is currently pursuing his Doctorate of Ministry with a concentration in Biblical Proclamation and Witness at Emory University.
-He has a passion for visual worship (a topic he blogs about at revjonchapman.com) and married his husband, Greg, in December of 2014 at Westfield.
+Dr. Chapman consults with congregations on a variety of topics ranging from revitalization to worship to marketing their churches.
+He has a passion for visual worship (a topic he blogs about at revjonchapman.com) and married his husband, Greg (pastor of Thompson Congregational, United Church of Christ in Thompson, CT), in December of 2014 at Westfield.

 Westfield is buzzing with worship, activities and events, and as the church administrator, Aimee is here to help each of the pieces flow together.
 Having grown up here in our Quiet Corner she is familiar with the neighborhood and services.
 She has worked with nonprofits and social agencies for many years, giving her experience in both running an office and working within a team for people in the community.